kamalova/-Multiple-Linear-Regression-King-County-Housing/README.md

 ### Results

 ### For More Information
-Full analysis can be reviewed in the [Jupyter Notebook](https://github.com/kamalova/Multiple-Linear-Regression-King-County-Housing/blob/main/notebook.ipynb) or in the  [presentation]() <p>
+Full analysis can be reviewed in the [Jupyter Notebook](https://github.com/kamalova/Multiple-Linear-Regression-King-County-Housing/blob/main/notebook.ipynb) or   [presentation]() <p>
-For any additional questions, please contact:
+- For any additional questions, please contact:
-  - Nurgul Kurbanali kyzy at nurkamalova@gmail.com
+  Nurgul Kurbanali kyzy at nurkamalova@gmail.com

- ## Repository Structure
+ ### Repository Structure